apetkau/microbial-informatics-2014/orthomcl-tutorial/README.md

 ![orthomcl-overview.jpg](orthomcl-overview.jpg)

-The input to OrthoMCL is a set of genes belonging to a set of genomes.
+The **input** to OrthoMCL is a set of genes belonging to a set of genomes.
 These are most likely un-ordered with no way to match up orthologous genes between genomes.
-The genomes are processed by OrthoMCL which produces, as output, a file listing which proteins within which genomes are the most likely to be orthologs.
+The genomes are processed by **OrthoMCL** which produces, as **output**, a file listing which proteins within which genomes are the most likely to be orthologs.

 The OrthoMCL algorithm proceds through a number of different stages.
 These are summarized below.